cerfcast/accurecny/website/index.markdown

 ### The Data

 The data available on this website provide a perspective on the deployment of Accurate ECN on the most popular websites on the Internet.
 Determination of what constitutes the _most popular websites on the Internet_ is made using data from [Tranco](https://tranco-list.eu/).

+Beginning with the data on August 30th, 2025, the determination of _most popular websites on the Internet_ is made the same day the data is collected.
+In other words, the set of sites polled when creating each set of data on/after August 30th, 2025 may differ.
+Prior to August 30th, 2025, the determination of _most popular websites on the Internet_ was made using the Tranco list from from [September 24th, 2024](https://tranco-list.eu/list/Z3J4G/1000000).

+The Tranco ranking is an incredible service and we are thankful to those who maintain it.
+Because the results published here are not reported in academic publication, there is no way to comply with their request that their work be cited when it is used.
+To make sure that it is _obvious_ that we owe them a huge debt of gratitude, the requested citation for their work is reproduced below:

+> Victor Le Pochat, Tom Van Goethem, Samaneh Tajalizadehkhoob, Maciej Korczyński, and Wouter Joosen.
+2019.
+"Tranco: A Research-Oriented Top Sites Ranking Hardened Against Manipulation," Proceedings of the 26th Annual Network and Distributed System Security Symposium (NDSS 2019). https://doi.org/10.14722/ndss.2019.23386

 #### The Files